APS Residential Battery Pilot FAQ

 The number of annual events will vary depending on the APS need for capacity, but no more than 100 events will be called each year.
 Events may take place on weekdays from 6:00 PM-9:00 PM and on weekends & holidays from 9:00 AM-9:00 PM.

 - While participating in events will I have enough battery capacity to meet my own energy, demand, and back up needs?

 - Can I opt out of an event?

-Some of the battery providers provide the opportunity to opt out of events.
-You will need to communicate your intent to opt out of an event using the communication channels provided by your battery provider partner.
+Some of the battery partners provide the opportunity to opt out of events.
+You will need to communicate your intent to opt out of an event using the method provided by your battery partner.

 - How soon will I be notified of an event?

 - What are the benefits of combining a battery system with solar?

 Combining solar with a battery system allows you to store the solar energy produced in the middle of the day and use it during the on-peak period when energy rates are the highest.
 Storing and using all the solar energy you produce provides customers with the most flexibility to lower on-peak energy and demand charges and save the most money.
 The potential for energy and demand savings that you can realize will largely depend on how your solar and battery system are operated and the APS service plan selected.